-Following presentation of the final SDIP to the Sound Transit Board, Sound Transit will begin planning and implementation for individual projects identified in the SDIP on a rolling basis from starting in 2020.
-Sound Transit will conduct additional public engagement to seek public feedback and provide appropriate environmental review opportunities on individual projects.
+Following presentation of the final SDIP to the Sound Transit Board, Sound Transit anticipates starting planning and implementation for individual projects identified in the SDIP on a rolling basis starting in 2020.
+Sound Transit plans to conduct additional public engagement to seek public feedback and provide appropriate environmental review opportunities on individual projects.